bibliotechy/bibliotechy.github.com/elag-ansible/README.md

 Now, while Ansible is written in Python, you don’t actually need to know much about Python to use it.
 In the 5 plus years I’ve been using Ansible, I have maybe had to really dig into the Python parts of it only a handful of times, usually to troubleshoot issues that ended up being bugs that I reported or fixed in the core library.

 Basically, all you need to know is how to install Python on a machine, you’ve reached your limit of required Python knowledge to use Ansible.
 Now, knowing more about Python is certainly going to be useful for really excelling with Ansible.
-When you get into things like writing automated tests or improving developer experience by standardizing python build requirements, som knowledge of working with Python will be useful.
+When you get into things like writing complicated templates, automated tests, or improving developer experience by standardizing python build requirements, some knowledge of working with Python will be useful.

-#TODO Need to talk about the Control Machine VS server set up.
-Where do you run Ansible, on what?
-Requiring what?
-Good place to talk about idempotence

 ## Ansible Concepts

+### High Level

+#### Control and Target

+So, at a high level, Ansible works on a "control machine / target machine(s)" model.
+Control Machine is where your Ansible code and configuration lives.
+On the control machine you run the ansible binaries and it then communicates with the target machine(s) over ssh (and scp and sftp), sending the instructions to the target machines which then runs them locally.
+So, both your control machine and the target machine need to have Python, whic is not usually a problem for linux and similar machines.

+One of Ansible's main goals is that playbooks should be able to run on a machine multiple times, and always have the same result.
+As in , if Ansible is configured to make sure that a line is in a file, you should be able to run the ansible code multiple times, but that line only shows up in the file once.
+Ansible calls this "idempotency" and it is a core part of what Ansible modules deliver.

 ### Intro

 So, now we’re going to talk about lower level Ansible concepts, the parts you will put together to make Ansible do the things you want it to do.
 We’re going to talk about

+*

 * Tasks